jsetton/craigslist-renew/README.md

 renew_all: <1|0>
 # specify path for logging actions taken
 logfile: <path-to-logfile>
+# specify selenium webdriver local path or remote url (defaults to using chromedriver in local path if omitted)
+webdriver: <path-to-webdriver>
 # specify the list of your current postings for expiration notifications
 postings:
   - title: My post